UCL/research-computing-with-cpp/07performance/sec03Optimisation.md

 - Functions will be labelled, and you can easily find your `main` function.
 - Optimised code is usually significantly shorter than unoptimised code, especially when using structures like smart pointers where overheads can be optimised away.
 - Loops are formed from a combination of `cmp` (compare) and `jmp/jg/jl...` (jump, jump if greater than, jump if less than etc.) statements which test the conditions of the loop and redirect the program counter accordingly.
 You can therefore see if loops are unrolled or otherwise optimised out, which may lead to longer sections of assembly code.
-- Function calls are make by `call/callq` statements.
+- Function calls are made by `call/callq` statements.
 Unnecessary function calls can be optimised out by inlining or removing redundant functions.
 - [SIMD instructions](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions#SSE_instructions) are recognisable if your compiler has performed this kind of optimisation.
 - If you assign a constant to a variable like `int x = 5`, you can usually spot this by finding the constant `$0x5` in a `mov` statement (`mov` moves a constant or a value contained in a source memory address/register to a destination memory address/register).